nluna96/PyBer_Analysis/README.md

 ![Pyber Fare Summary](./analysis/PyBer_fare_summary.png)

 ## Summary
-The three business recommendations for the CEO are to maximize Fare from Urban cities, better understand peaks in revenue, and decrease the Rural fare.
+The three business recommendations for the CEO are to maximize Fare from Urban cities, better understand peaks in the Pyber Fare Summary graph, and decrease the Rural fare.
 Urban cities generate the most revenue amongst the three city types.
 More money should be invested to improve rides for Urban cities so an already high yielding city type generates even more revenue.
-Also, a deep analysis should be conducted to find out why there was a peak in Fares for all three city type for the end of February.
+Also, a deep analysis should be conducted to find out why there were peaks in Fares for all three city type for the end of February.
 Understanding why these peaks happen can then be leveraged by the CEO to increase overall revenue coming from all three city types.
 Finally, the CEO should experiment with Fare cost in Rural cities.
 Currently, Rural cities have the lowest Total Fares amongst the three city types and have the highest Average Fare per Ride.
 By lowering Fare cost Total Rides and Total Fares may increase for Rural cities.